-Beluga caviar, for instance, is arguably the most desirable and exclusive caviar in the world, featuring steely grey pearls and a signature shiny exterior.
+Beluga caviar, for instance, is arguably the most desirable and exclusive caviar in the world.
+Roe from the Beluga sturgeon features steely grey pearls and a signature shiny exterior.

 Kaluga caviar, on the other hand, has a deeper, glossy grey color, with hints of other tones like gold, amber, and olive green.

-You’ll also find a range of intriguing pearl and charcoal grey colors in the beads of Sevruga caviar, another one of the major caviar species originating from the shallow waters of the Middle East and Russia.
+You’ll also find a range of intriguing pearl and charcoal grey colors in the beads of Sevruga caviar, another one of the major caviar species.
+Sevruga sturgeon originate from the shallow waters of the Middle East and Russia.

 In other words, the finest caviars on the planet are rarely pure black in color – silver and grey tend to be far more common and convey a higher level of quality for your enjoyment.

 It might seem strange to detect shades of green in your caviar, but that doesn’t mean it has been flavored with wasabi.

 Green is more of a secondary color in famous caviar products, but it’s present nonetheless.
 This could mean that the sturgeon was fed on more of a vegetarian diet or that it was younger when it gave the eggs.

 We often hear fine caviar described as “earthy,” “woodsy,” or “herbaceous,” so it makes sense that there would be some green influence in our favorite caviar products.